bviggiano/pact/tests/README.md

 # `tests`

 This directory contains unit tests for PACT infrastructure.
-Tests for assignments such as graded tests should not be included in this directory.

-TODO: Add more information about the tests directory.
+> Tests for assignments such as graded tests should not be included in this directory.